tejbloke/CSSParser/README.md

 CSSParser
 =========
-Implemented in an independent way, not inspired by or used the standard w3c sac interfaces and classes.
+Parser Implementation not inspired by or used the standard w3c sac interfaces and classes.

 Java programmers are welcome to contribute or give a design suggestion.